Do Viruses Spread at the Gas Pump?

 Viruses can live up to 72 hours on gas pump handles, keypads and other high-touch surfaces in public spaces.
 Here are some precautions you can take.

 Gas pump handles and keypads see a lot of hands every day, along with many other public surfaces like door handles, shopping carts, mailboxes, and hand dryers.
 While transmission of viruses is far less likely by contact with surfaces than direct contact with an infected person, some viruses can live on surfaces up to 48 hours or even 72 hours on hard surfaces like metal and plastic.
-Consequently, it doesn’t hurt to be careful, and there are plenty of new questions that have arisen as we adapt to navigating the outside world—like is it safe to be ordering takeout?
+Consequently, it doesn’t hurt to be careful, and there are plenty of new questions that have arisen as we adapt to navigating the outside world.

 These are simple precautions to protect yourself and minimize spreading germs when you get gas.